civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(4)** Sections 49 to 52 and 68 come into force on a day to be fixed by order of the Governor in Council, but that day must not be before the day fixed in accordance with subsection (3).

   **(5)** Sections 79 to 83, 86, 87 and 90 come into force on a day or days to be fixed by order of the Governor in Council.

+  **(6)** Despite subsections (1) to (5), any provision of this Act that does not come into force by order before the 180th day following the day on which this Act receives royal assent comes into force 180 days after the day on which this Act receives royal assent.